Jachoooo/CoordsTo7SegmentDisplay/README.md

 # TextTo7SegmentDisplay
-Converts string to a 7 display signals
+Converts string to a 7 display signals.

-Created for a geocaching project
+Created for a geocaching project.